interlay/interlay.github.io/docs/interlay/crowdloans.md

 # The Interlay Crowdloan

-Interlay participates in the Kusama parachain auctions and supports a crowdloan to enable the community to vote.
+Interlay participates in the Polkadot parachain auctions and supports a crowdloan to enable the community to vote.
-To participate in the crowdloan, you need to lock your KSM and vote for Interlay to become a parachain.
+To participate in the crowdloan, you need to lock your DOT and vote for Interlay to become a parachain.

-Below is a summary of the Interlay crowdloan details, as described in the [token economy whitepaper released by Interlay Labs](https://raw.githubusercontent.com/interlay/whitepapers/master/Interlay_Token_Economy.pdf).
+Below is a summary of the Interlay crowdloan details, as described in the [token economy whitepaper released by Kintsugi Labs](https://raw.githubusercontent.com/interlay/whitepapers/master/Interlay_Token_Economy.pdf).

 ## Hard Facts